nglapointe/research-project-sam/ReviewActivity/Instructions.md

 It's possible that most of the code for this done when reaching to this point.
 If not, make sure to have all the code completed and working.

 ## YOU HAVE COMPLETED THIS REVIEW!!!
-Not to hard right :D
+Not too hard right :D